Step 1: Check current swap usage

 Step 6: Verify the swap space

-Check again whether the swap has been successfully added:
+Check again to verify the swap has been successfully added:

 swapon --show